gitter-badger/osxbricks/_posts/2014-12-26-CreateOwnCocoaPod.md

 ## Create a CocoaPod

-- Go to development folder
+- Go to development folder TEST
 - Create a Pod folder with this command : `pod lib create [PodName]`

 This will create :